mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

   namespace: default
 ```

-Back in the dashboar, we can now confirm the secret is configured in Kubernetes:
+Back in the dashboard, we can now confirm the secret is configured in Kubernetes:

 {% include image.html img="https://user-images.githubusercontent.com/1205228/147870572-20be3004-3717-4333-8c43-6aca610f3ac0.png"
 width="70%" title="Apereo CAS in Kubernetes Dashboard" %}